 As the cluster passes across the mountain and reveals the waning progress of the sun, all is ephemerally bright.
 Shadows spread over the plains.
 Swaying sunflower fields find stillness, their stalks limply bowing golden faces to rest.
 Quiet twilight scuttles on both left and right of the stage curtains.
 Dusk awaits his call.
 He is the fifth-act twist the audience senses, knows is coming, but whose shape they can never quite conjure.
-No matter how timeless his role, he feels a chill of angst before each appearance, signs of which he skillfully hides.
+No matter how timeless his role, he feels a chill of angst before each appearance, signs of which he slips silently into shadow.

 When the whisper of day can no longer be heard, the pocket of ground my periphery is granted becomes blanketed in royal purple.
 The mountains, dark and assuring, are shrouded by the absence of light.
 The sun reassures me of her return in care of the glowing moon.
 She comforts my naked feet with the heat she’s given the soil.
 I soak in the night, eager to learn its secrets, until the fire wheel spires at dawn.